PINTO0309/soa4onnx/README.md

         Default: ''

     do_not_type_check: Optional[bool]
-        Whether not to check that input and output tensors have data types defined.\n\
+        Whether not to check that input and output tensors have data types defined.
         Default: False

     non_verbose: Optional[bool]